 Bar area in JAL First Class Lounge, Tokyo Narita

 As for food and drink, as pictured above, there is a sushi bar.
 Not a lot of options, basically Tuna and shrimp nigiri, and some egg sushi is available.
 The default option is one of each, but you can customize this however you like.
-In addition, there is a hot buffet which seems to vary depending on the time of day, plus a selection of drinks and cold/pre-packaged food.
-There is a decent liquor selection, a sake bar and beer machines!
+In addition, there is a hot buffet which seems to vary depending on the time of day.
+There is also a selection of drinks and cold/pre-packaged food.
+Additionally, a decent liquor selection, a sake bar and beer machines!